SweeRoty/datasciencecoursera/CodeBook.md

 CodeBook---Getting and Cleaning Data Project
 ============================================
-This file describes the variables in the final tidy dataset and all the transformations performed to clean up the data.
+This file describes the variables in the final tidy data set and all the transformations performed to clean up the data.

-1. The tidy dataset has 180 rows and 68 columns.
+1. The tidy data set has 180 rows and 68 columns.

 2. The first column is named "subject", referring to the subject who was performing the activity.
 The subject information is obtained from the "subject_train" and "subject_test" text files in the training and test directories.
-Then "cbind" function is used to add the subject information to the tidy dataset.
+Then "cbind" function is used to add the subject information to the tidy data set.

 3. The second column is named "activity_name", referring to what kind of activities this particular subject was performing.
 The activity name mapping information is recorded in the "activity_labels" text file.
 The following code was used to perform the mapping.
 <pre><code>y &lt;- read.table(y.name)              # Read the training or test labels from the "y_train" or "y_test" file.